One of these Doritos commercials will win a million dollars

 Now the brand has announced the three 2025 finalists.
 First up is “Abduction” by Dylan Bradshaw and Nate Norell.
 Here we see a guy get into an extraterrestrial tug-of-war over a bag of his favorite chips.

-Next is “Charades” by Mark Blitch from Wylie, TX.
+Next is “Charades” by Mark Blitch from Wylie, Texas.
 One man just can’t seem to get the clues his family is throwing at him.

 And third is “Barbershop” by Zach Shenouda and Ryan Robinson, senior students at the University of Southern California film school.
-It’s a not-so subtle nod to a “Crash the Super Bowl” classic from 2014 called “Finger Cleaner.”
+It’s a not-so-subtle nod to a “Crash the Super Bowl” classic from 2014 called “Finger Cleaner.”

 Beyond the finalists, Doritos also recruited a few Kansas City Chiefs to hype the campaign.
 Patrick Mahomes and his teammates Chris Jones, Xavier Worthy, and Creed Humphrey go full focus group on the finalists, without giving anything away.